 If you don’t have easy access to fresh dandelion plants, you can find dandelion products in most online and offline health stores in fresh leaf form, dried, as a tea, in capsules, tinctures and extracts.

-However, dandelion is generally considered to be safe although, rarely, some people may be allergic to it, especially when taken by mouth or applied to the skin.
+However, dandelion is generally considered to be safe although, rarely, some people may have an allergic reaction to it, especially when taken by mouth or applied to the skin.
 So, if you are allergic to any type of flower or plant, particularly those of the Aster family, then you should avoid dandelion remedies.

 There have also been reports of upset stomach, diarrhea, heartburn, and a rash, but these seem to be rare occurrences too.

-No medical studies have been carried out on the safety of using dandelion during pregnancy, so if you’re pregnant or breast feeding then you must talk to your doctor before taking dandelion in any form.
+No medical studies have been carried out on the safety of using dandelion during pregnancy, so if you’re pregnant or breast feeding then you must talk to your doctor before taking dandelion in any form, including dietary supplements.

-If you have gallbladder problems, gallstones, high blood pressure, heart disease, stomach problems, or any other health issues, then you must talk to your doctor before taking dandelion.
+If you have kidney disease, gallbladder problems, gallstones, high blood pressure, heart disease, stomach problems, or any other medical conditions, then you must talk to your doctor before taking any form of dandelion.

 And certain compounds in dandelions could interfere with the proper performance of some medications.
-Therefore if you are taking any medication whatsoever, or even other herbal remedies, and you’re considering taking dandelion, you must consult with your doctor beforehand.
+Therefore if you are taking any medication whatsoever, or even other herbal remedies, and you’re considering taking dandelion, you must consult with your doctor/primary care physician beforehand.

 I’ve had recurring gout most of my adult life but haven’t had a gout attack for 11+ years now.
 Whether this is your first gout attack, or you’ve had multiple flare-ups, the content on here will, hopefully, set you on the road to being gout-free too.